syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/how-to/focus.md

 ---

-# Focus the double clicked column in the edit form
+# Move the Focus to a Particular Cell Instead of First Cell While Editing a Row

-You can focus the double clicked column edit form an through an [`RecordDoubleClick`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.Grids.Grid~RecordDoubleClick.html) event.
-With the help of this event you can focus the double clicked column in inline edit mode.
+The [`RecordDoubleClick`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.Grids.Grid~RecordDoubleClick.html) event allows you to move the focus to the corresponding cell (the cell that you doubled-clicked to edit a row) instead of the first cell in an edit form.
+With the help of this event, you can focus the double-clicked column in inline edit mode.

 {% if page.publishingplatform == "aspnet-core" %}